+Up-to-date rules and regulationsFew people know the complexities of calculating tax and ensuring that HMRC regulations are adhered to.
+Keeping up with changes in legislation is paramount and also comes at extra cost.
+In recent years the ever increasing changes by HMRC, has driven more businesses towards outsourcing their administrative functions.
 If you handle all of your payroll and HR in-house, you’ll have to allocate a certain amount of time and money to training, ensuring that your employees are well informed.
 One small change to HMRC’s rules and regulations could put your whole business at risk and lead to major accounting issues.
 A professional payroll service will keep up-to-date with these changes, allowing you to save money when training is needed.

 Reduced expenditureHiring new staff is costly.
 In addition to their salary, you’ll probably have to pay various other costs such as health care.
 Taking on a full-time employee to handle HR and payroll isn’t always financially viable.
 In addition to hiring new staff, there are also other overheads such as placing job advertisements, paying recruiters, conducting interviews and buying office equipment.
 In a study conducted by Bond International Software, 51 per cent of companies in the UK said they outsource their payroll and HR; and the significant majority stated that it noticeably saved them time and money.
 While you may have fear of losing control, a good payroll service will always provide a dedicated administrator who will work closely with your business.
 This means that you can inform them of your objectives beforehand to ensure you create a personal working relationship that coincides with your goals.
 In conclusion, payroll and HR are two of the most important aspects in business and can’t be ignored.
 Having a dedicated system in place to handle these procedures can reduce administration costs and increase efficiency.
 This allows both you and your employees to focus solely on growing your business.
 Aaron Hopkins is a professional writer.
 Image source

 Share this story